-Individuals who have paid this fee but do not plan to attend Kingswood, or plan to live off-campus, are eligible for a full refund if a written request is submitted prior to July 31 for the fall semester or December 31 for the spring semester.
+Individuals who have paid this fee but do not plan to attend Kingswood, or plan to live off-campus, are eligible for a full refund.
+A written request must be submitted prior to July 31 for the fall semester or December 31 for the spring semester.
 If a written request is not received by these dates, the room reservation fee/damage deposit will not be refunded.